 1. Determine how much equity is in your home

-Banks prefer a lower LTV ratio, since it indicates that you have more equity than loan debt.
+Banks prefer a lower LTV or CLTV ratio, since it indicates that you have more equity than loan debt.
 (To calculate your LTV ratio, divide your remaining loan balance by the appraised value of your home.)

 2. Check your credit score